IIIF/cookbook-recipes/recipe/0139-geo-annotation/index.md

 Nested GeoJSON coordinate arrays are incompatible with the processing model of JSON-LD 1.0.
 The JSON-LD 1.1 processing model does not have this restriction.

 ### The Manifest
 In this example, a Manifest contains one Canvas with one Image.
 The word “Paris” appears on the Image.
-The Canvas is supplemented with an AnnotationList containing two Annotations targeting this region of the Canvas using the [#xywh Fragment Selector syntax](https://www.w3.org/TR/annotation-model/#fragment-selector).
+The Canvas is supplemented with an AnnotationPage containing two Annotations targeting this region of the Canvas using the [#xywh Fragment Selector syntax](https://www.w3.org/TR/annotation-model/#fragment-selector).
 One Annotation asserts the textual word "Paris".
 The second Annotation asserts the geographic coordinates for Paris, France.
 Since the Image used is a IIIF Fixture image following [IIIF Image API 3.0](https://iiif.io/api/image/3.0/), you can see the targeted fragment of the image by supplying [the values used in the #xywh selector in the Image URL](https://iiif.io/api/image/3.0/example/reference/59d09e6773341f28ea166e9f3c1e674f-gallica_ark_12148_bpt6k1526005v_f20/1300,3370,250,100/max/0/default.jpg).

 {% include jsonviewer.html src="manifest.json" config='data-line="85-111"' %}